 Is finasteride better than minoxidil for the frontal hairline?

 Both finasteride and minoxidil may help promote hair growth.
-They give the best results when used together.
+They give the best results when used together for hairline recession.
 However, you should not self-medicate as improper use of these medicines may cause irritation and other adverse effects.

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.